 In the first few weeks of the pandemic, we saw the scaling back, the postponement and the temporary suspension of a number of military operations - including the cancellation of joint exercises, a reduction in provision of basic training and the repositioning of troops into a larger number of smaller bases.

 While COVID-19 continues to remain a critical global challenge, it is vital to ensure that the military is able to continue to develop and nurture the high level of proficiency that is required of its CBRN personnel.

 Conducting safe and effective CBRN training in a new environment of social distancing, will undoubtedly present its challenges.

-The provision of complex tactical training for example, often relies on being able to amalgamate a broad variety of different skill sets.
+The provision of complex tactical training for example, often relies on being able to bring together a broad variety of different skill sets.

-In some cases there may be the need to bring together large numbers of individuals - or the necessity for close contact between trainees, their instructors and their training aids.
+In some cases there may be the need to bring together large numbers of individuals - or for close contact between trainees, their instructors and their training aids.

 Add into that mix the effects of a powerful and pervasive virus, and the training challenges become even more demanding.